AaryanAn/vscode/personal_docs/LocalCoder_Design.md

 ## Architecture Overview

-**Frontend (VS Code fork)**
+**Frontend (Product UI in Workbench)**
-- Adds context menu items for inline actions
+- Adds context menu items for inline actions.
-- Calls into a new `localcoder` extension host
+- New built-in views (sidebar/panel) for session history and settings.

-**LocalCoder Extension**
+**LocalCoder Core (Built-in Service/Module)**
-- Manages prompts, collects context
+- Services to manage prompts, context collection, and apply edits.
-- Sends request to local HTTP endpoint (Ollama server)
+- Talks to a local inference runtime via HTTP (Ollama) or native IPC (embedded llama.cpp runner).
-- Streams back and applies edits
+- Streams responses and updates UI incrementally.

-**Backend (Local Model Server)**
+**Backend (Local Model Runtime)**
-- Ollama running models pulled at install/setup
+- Option A: Ollama running models pulled at install/setup (HTTP API).
+- Option B: Embedded llama.cpp binary invoked by the app (Metal).
-- Supports `/v1/completions` or `/v1/chat/completions`
+- Supports `/v1/completions` or `/v1/chat/completions` (Ollama), or equivalent for llama.cpp.

 See also: `personal_docs/arch_diagram.md` for a high-level diagram.